-- For purposes of quantifying the costs of works eligible for development charge credits, York Region will establish a scale of project(s) to allow for unit prices for smaller sized projects-projects that have an estimated cost lower than \$1 million -undertaken by developers, to be differentiated from large sized projects projects that have an estimated cost greater than \$1 million; - York Region shall endeavour to assist developers by liaising with utilities when possible where projects require utility relocation; - Non-growth recovery Developers are not eligible to recover non-growth costs; - For capital works not included in the ten year forecast, York Region will continue to require the developer to make a non-refundable contribution to the non-growth costs of projects in order to expedite the works' construction/reconstruction timing; and - For a developer to recover a portion of the non-growth costs, Regional Council is required to endorse the projects for construction in York Region's ten year capital program. - Application for development charge credits will only be considered if the works are included in the Regional DC Bylaw.
-The eligible credit shall be limited to the value of the works in the DC Bylaw. - To be considered for advancement, generally the service-specific development charges, and in all cases the total development charges generated by the development associated with the capital works must be at least twice the value of the works for which the credit/reimbursement is being requested. - Development charge credits will not be offered unless the previous year's DC collections exceed the estimated current year DC-related debt servicing obligations (principal and interest) by at least the amount of the DC credit requested, both in total and for the specific service. - Advancement of the project cannot result in a negative impact to the Region's Annual Repayment Limit, as determined by the Commissioner of Finance. - The developer will be required to fund 100% of the cost of the capital works, and recover eligible growth-related costs, discounted for financing costs based on the project's timing in the Capital Plan.
+- For purposes of quantifying the costs of works eligible for development charge credits, York Region will establish a scale of project(s) to allow for unit prices for smaller sized projects-projects that have an estimated cost lower than \$1 million-undertaken by developers, to be differentiated from large sized projects-projects that have an estimated cost greater than \$1 million; - York Region shall endeavour to assist developers by liaising with utilities when possible where projects require utility relocation; - Non-growth recovery Developers are not eligible to recover non-growth costs; - For capital works not included in the ten year forecast, York Region will continue to require the developer to make a non-refundable contribution to the non-growth costs of projects in order to expedite the works' construction/reconstruction timing. - Application for development charge credits will only be considered if the works are included in the Regional DC Bylaw.
+The eligible credit shall be limited to the value of the works in the DC Bylaw. - To be considered for advancement, generally the service-specific development charges, and in all cases the total development charges generated by the development associated with the capital works must be at least twice the value of the works for which the credit/reimbursement is being requested. - Development charge credits will not be offered unless the previous year's DC collections exceed the estimated current year DC-related debt servicing obligations (principal and interest) by at least the amount of the DC credit requested, both in total and for the specific service as determined by the Commissioner of Finance. - Advancement of the project cannot result in a negative impact to the Region's Annual Repayment Limit, as determined by the Commissioner of Finance. - The developer will be required to fund 100% of the cost of the capital works, and recover eligible growth-related costs, discounted for financing costs based on the project's timing in the Capital Plan as determined by the Commissioner of Finance.
 Non-growth costs will not be eligible for recovery.

-- Development charge credits will be issued up to a maximum 50% of the servicespecific DCs payable upon each subdivision registration or building permit issuance, as applicable, until the total eligible growth-related costs are recovered. - The Region will pay for intersection and minor road improvements that are recommended in a development-related traffic study approved by the Region and are constructed in their ultimate location. - Reimbursement will be provided from the Roads DC reserve in the year the works are completed, provided sufficient funds are available in the Regional annual budget. - For roads (intersections and minor road improvements) reimbursement requests, the Commissioner of Transportation and Community Planning shall be authorized to approve the eligible cost of the works.
+- Development charge credits will be issued up to a maximum 50% of the servicespecific DCs payable upon each subdivision registration or building permit issuance, as applicable, until the total eligible growth-related costs are recovered. - The Region will pay for intersection and minor road improvements that are recommended in a development-related traffic study approved by the Region and are constructed in their ultimate location. - Reimbursement will be provided from the Roads DC reserve in the year the works are completed, provided sufficient funds are available in the Regional annual budget. - For roads (intersections and minor road improvements) reimbursement requests, the Commissioner of Transportation Services shall be authorized to approve the eligible cost of the works.

-The current development charge credit policy was adopted by Regional Council on May 9, 1996 and May 23, 1996, and subsequent revisions adopted by Council on June 25, 1998 and subsequent revision adopted by Council on November 21, 2013.
+The Region's development charge credit policy was first adopted by Regional Council on May 9, 1996 and May 23, 1996, with subsequent revisions adopted by Council on June 25, 1998 and November 21, 2013.